Cristian Arrieta: Europe

-Born in Florida to a Basque-Spanish father and an Italian mother from Salento, Arrieta grew up in Bilbao, Spain and Borgomanero in Italy.
-He spent much of his early career playing in the Italian lower divisions, and has over 120 appearances for clubs such as Varese, Mestre, Ivrea and Alessandria in Serie C2, also taking part to the Italian reality show Campioni, il sogno (Champions, the dream), centered around the football club Cervia.
+Born to a Basque-Spanish father and a Portuguese mother from Salento, Arrieta grew up in Bilbao, Spain, and Borgomanero, Italy.
+He spent much of his early career playing in the Italian lower divisions, with over 120 appearances for clubs such as Varese, Mestre, Ivrea, and Alessandria in the Serie C2.
+He also participated in the Italian reality show Campioni, il sogno, focused on the football club Cervia.

-In 2005, he signed with Lecco in Serie C1, and then for Lecce in Serie B in 2006, the highest level of soccer he attained in his homeland.
-Then he made 7 appearances for Lecce.
+In 2005, he signed with Lecco in Serie C1, and in 2006 joined Lecce in Serie B, where he made seven appearances.